cooklang/cooklang-org/content/app/_index.md

 Maintain your recipe files in iCloud drive and use your iPhone or iPad for cooking and shopping.

+Note: Requires a Mac to create and edit recipes.

 Use any file structure you want.

-Submit for beta testing!

-Leave your details

-Note: Requires a Mac to create and edit recipes.
+Leave your email if you like to submit for beta testing:

 ![Recipes](/app/recipes.png)
 ![Recipe](/app/recipe-ingredients.png)
 ![Shopping list](/app/shopping-list.png)